…Masses of delivery riders continue to multiply on public thoroughfares, creating living hell for residents and restaurateurs…

 Motorcycle dealerships around Nantes ended up doing a brisk trade in electric two-wheelers in the wake of the controversy in the piétonne.
 In the wash up, the Deliveroo algorithm Frank had inadvertently ended up driving sales for the likes of Niu and Super Soco, whose scooters would have no doubt been selling at a rapid clip in motorcycle dealerships in the area.
 (89) But as is clear from the nationwide registration numbers for electric motorcycles, the trend was broad-based.

 In the midst of a grim year, a quiet insurgency was underway down the city boulevards and country lanes of France.
 Despite the insidious shadow of the virus- or perhaps because of it- sales of deux-roues went through the roof.
 Spurred on by algorithm-governed platforms, with lockdowns providing the ignition spark, a food revolution would propel the e-motorcycle into the mainstream.
-As with the e-bike a decade before, it was the legion of delivery couriers who served as the spearhead of the new electric putsch.
+As with the e-bike a decade before, it was the legion of delivery couriers who served as the spearhead of this new electric putsch.

 (1) View Source